 Topics to write about:

-Share everything you are comfortable sharing that is age appropriate for your sponsored child.
+Share everything you are comfortable sharing that is age appropriate for the child you sponsor.

-Talk about your children, parents, cousins, etc. Tell stories about family members and friends, and tell your sponsored child why you’re thankful for them.
+Talk about your children, parents, cousins, etc. Tell stories about family members and friends, and tell him or her why you’re thankful for them.

 I know that my dogs are like family to my husband and me.
 Share pictures of your pets, things they like to do (go to the park or play fetch) and your favorite memories of having them as part of your household.

-Tell your sponsored child funny stories (remember that time Fido ate the Thanksgiving turkey right off the table when the family wasn’t looking?!).
+Tell the child you sponsor funny stories (remember that time Fido ate the Thanksgiving turkey right off the table when the family wasn’t looking?!).

 Share educational and fun information about where you live.
 Be descriptive and send photos if you have some.

 Have a favorite memory of growing up or a favorite Bible verse?
-Share it with your sponsored child and let him or her know why it means so much to you.
+Share it with the child you sponsor and let him or her know why it means so much to you.

 It may seem like you aren’t doing much, but you are!
-Your words of encouragement provide hope and fill your sponsored child with love.
+Your words of encouragement provide hope and fill the child you sponsor with love.

 Don’t you remember that person who spoke into your life when you most needed it?
 That’s YOU to your sponsored child!
 Don’t take the honor lightly.

-Tell your sponsored child how you celebrate Christmas or why Easter is such a big deal to your family.
+Tell him or her how you celebrate Christmas or why Easter is such a big deal to your family.
 Share Fourth of July memories and write about the history of the holiday.

-Just as you are interested to know about your child and family, they are delighted to hear details from you!
+Just as you are interested to know about your child and his or her family, they are delighted to hear details from you!

-As you want to know what your sponsored child is learning at school, your child wants to know what you are learning at school or what your job is like.
+As you want to know what he or she is learning at school, your child wants to know what you are learning at school or what your job is like.
 You might even find out you share a common interest.

-No, your questions might not always be answered (do you answer EVERY question you get in an email?) but they will show your sponsored child that you truly want to know him or her.
+No, your questions might not always be answered (do you answer EVERY question you get in an email?) but they will show the child or teen you sponsor that you truly want to know him or her.

 Topics to Avoid:

 First, let me state that this is not meant in any way to make you feel guilty.
 You are already doing an incredible thing by sponsoring a child.
-This information is just to help you be wise in how you communicate with your precious sponsored child.
+This information is just to help you be wise in how you communicate with the precious child you have chosen.

 If you’re feeling the pangs of guilt, stop and read this first: Not Guilty: Using Your Blessings for Good.

-Don’t talk to your sponsored child about money.
-You and your sponsored child come from very different places.
+Don’t talk to the child you sponsor about money.
+You both come from very different places.
 This topic won’t bring children joy, but it could promote jealousy and, possibly, anger.

-Have you ever thought about what your sponsored child eats?
-He or she definitely will not eat the same things you do.
-You can find out by logging in to your account on our website.
+Have you ever thought about what he or she eats?
+Definitely not the same things you do.
+You can find out what they typically eat in their region by logging in to your account on our website.

 Want to try your child’s diet for a while?
 Check this out: 40 Days of Solidarity with the Poor.